evi0s/xdebug4mac/README.md

     xdebug4mac
 ```

-If DBPASS not set, you can simply run `docker logs ${your_container_name}` to see the default password of the database.
+If `DBPASS` not set, you can simply run `docker logs ${your_container_name}` to see the default password of the database.

-There is also a default ssh user: `user:user` for PHPStorm remote server, which means you can use ssh to have a shell:
+There is also a default ssh user: `user:user` for PHPStorm remote server, which means you can use ssh to gain a shell:

 ```
 $ ssh user@localhost -p 60022